Monthly updates for February 2019

 Azure Functions is now integrated with Azure Data Factory, so you can run an Azure function as a step in your data factory pipelines.

-Organizations can now improve operational productivity by creating alerts on data integration events (success/failure) and proactively monitor with Azure Data Factory.
+Organisations can now improve operational productivity by creating alerts on data integration events (success/failure) and proactively monitor with Azure Data Factory.

 Azure Data Factory pipelines now include tagging support and enhanced monitoring capabilities, including dashboards and improved debugging support.

-You can visually design, build, and manage data transformation processes without learning Spark or having a deep understanding of the distributed infrastructure.
+You can visually design, build and manage data transformation processes without learning Spark or having a deep understanding of the distributed infrastructure.

 The TypeScript developer experience in Azure Functions has improved.
-New tools include the Azure Functions Core Tools and the Azure Functions Extension for Visual Studio Code, as well as a npm package that contains type definitions for using TypeScript with Azure Functions and some npm scripts to abstract some func commands.
+New tools include the Azure Functions Core Tools and the Azure Functions Extension for Visual Studio Code, as well as an npm package that contains type definitions for using TypeScript with Azure Functions and some npm scripts to abstract some func commands.